CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-automl-small-object-detect?view=azureml-api-2&tabs=CLI-v2

-- Custom / low level training with PyTorch, etc.
+**OPTION B: Manual and low level model training with PyTorch, etc.**

 In case Azure AutoML training was “too generic” for fire detection, these are other alternatives to evaluate (transfer learning performed on a more 'low level’ way):

 Examples: